Learn whether you can safely use the Solo Stove on a deck, whether wooden or composite, or a concrete patio.

 Another very useful accessory that would reduce the risk of ejecting embers from the fire is the Solo Stove Shield.

-It is constructed of the same 304 stainless steel as the Stove itself, the Shield fits the top of the Stove above the upper vents, and the stainless-steel mesh prevents the fire from throwing out embers, sparks, or other hot material that may damage or mark up your deck or concrete.
+The stainless-steel mesh prevents the fire from throwing out embers, sparks, or other hot material that may damage or mark up your deck or concrete.

 Combine this with the Solo Stove Stand, and your Solo Stove is a lot safer to use in any area with less risk of capsizing or eruption of embers onto ground.

-How to Use a Fire Pit Barrier Mat with a Solo Stove
+Fire Pit Barrier Mat

 A good quality heat-resistant fire pit mat barrier will add another layer of protection to your deck or concrete.